UrkiMimi/heckdocs/docs/settings.md

     * `#!json "_forceZenModeWalls": bool`

 ### Other Mods

 There are a handful of other mods with support for Settings Setter as well.
 Main properties for these will be provided here, and the full list of available settings will be linked alongside if required.

 #### Counters+

-Full property list with things like HUD offsets, size, colours, etc can be found on the [Counters+ Wiki](https://github.com/NuggoDEV/CountersPlus/wiki/For-Developers#heck-integration).
+Full property list with things like HUD offsets, size, colors, etc can be found on the [Counters+ Wiki](https://github.com/NuggoDEV/CountersPlus/wiki/For-Developers#heck-integration).

 * `#!json "_countersPlus"`
     * `#!json "_mainEnabled": bool`